franjaviersans/MyFirstUnrealScene/README.md

-# First Unreal Engine Game #
+# First Unreal Engine Scene #

-This is my first unreal engine game, using the starter content and different types of lighting.
-This was done for a Udemy master course assingment.
-Here are some screenshots:
+This is my first unreal engine scene, using the starter content and different types of lighting.
+This was done for a Udemy's master course assingment.
+Here is a screenshots:

 <p align="center">